up4all-sistemas/MessageBus/README.md

 	builder.Services.AddMessageBusQueueClient<RabbitMQQueueClient>(builder.Configuration);

-	In your consumer class, implement the IMessageBusQueueConsumer interface: public class YourConsumerClass
+	In your consumer class, just inject the IMessageBusQueueConsumer and register your handler like below: public class YourConsumerClass
 	{
 		private readonly IMessageBusQueueConsumer _messageBusQueueConsumer;